jina-ai/jina/CONTRIBUTING.md

 git push --force
 ```

-- Note: Github recommends using [Token Based Authentication](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) for git operations, which incude `push`ing code to repositories.
+- Note: Github recommends using [Token Based Authentication](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) for git operations, which include `push`ing code to repositories.
 Here's how to [set up SSH Keys for your Github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 What happens after the merge?
 [Understand the development stage and release cycles here.](RELEASE.md)